 As an Amazon Associate, I earn from qualifying purchases.

-Serve this awesome chili with our easy Air Fryer Cornbread or Air Fryer Biscuits.
-If you’re looking for chicken chili, you’ll love our easy Instant Pot Chicken Chili.
-If you need a paleo or Whole30 version, Chipotle Instant Pot Turkey Chili is the way to go.
+If you’re looking for chicken chili, you’ll love our easy Instant Pot chicken chili.
+If you need a bean-free version, Instant Pot turkey chili is the way to go.

-Make your prep even easier by learning how to freeze garlic and how to freeze onions.
-And use any leftover squash to make Air Fryer Butternut Squash.
+Use any leftover squash to make air fryer butternut squash.
 And in a pinch, you can use frozen pumpkin instead of butternut squash.

 Pro Tips/Recipes Notes

-- Once the meat is about halfway cooked, I use a pastry cutter to dice it up into really small pieces.
+- Once the meat is about halfway cooked, I use a meat masher or pastry cutter to dice it up into really small pieces.

 - Sub in stewed tomatoes for diced if you have any.
-Related: Canning Crushed Tomatoes
+Related: Canning Stewed Tomatoes

 Ingredients